IE9 Platform Preview available

 Thus efforts to catch up to the typographic legibility and beauty of Mac OS X and Webkit browsers are presented, in Dean Hachamovitch’s blog post, as leading-edge innovations.

 Type rendering aside, it’s promising to see more information about IE9.
-Let’s hope Microsoft can live up to what Dean Hachamovitch writes in today’s blog post:
+Let’s hope Microsoft can live up to what Dean Hachamovitch writes in HTML5, Hardware Accelerated: First IE9 Platform Preview Available for Developers:

 We want the same markup to just work across different browsers.
 In IE9, we’re doing for the rest of the platform what we did for CSS 2.1 in IE8.
 IE8 delivered a high-quality CSS 2.1 implementation, sticking to the standard, and looking to other implementations in places where the standard is ambiguous.